Fowler Avenue Connection

 Let's Build a Great Multimodal Corridor

-by Mark Egge, about 2 years ago
+by Mark Egge, almost 3 years ago

 Let's design Fowler to move people—not to maximize throughput for cars.
 Fowler should form a backbone of a future Bus Rapid Transit route connecting from Billings Clinic to MSU.
 The buses should operate on dedicated right of way (or a shared bike/bus lane).
 The road itself should be flanked on both sides with wide shared use paths for walking and rolling.
 These shared use paths should connect to a grade separated crossing at Huffine, which otherwise is a formidable barrier for active transportation users.
 In this configuration, Fowler will have far more capacity to help Bozeman residents reach their destinations...
 Continue reading

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share A little consideration on Facebook Share A little consideration on Twitter Share A little consideration on Linkedin Email A little consideration link

 A little consideration

-by Theodore , about 2 years ago
+by Theodore , almost 3 years ago

 Although I understand the desire for increased connectivity which the proposed Fowler Ave extension may provide, it's also essential that the design respect the lives and quality of life of those that live on the proposed extension.
 There seems to be ample space to include a four lane road from Oak to Durston, although I suspect those that live in this area would disagree.
 There appears to be a wide swath of undeveloped land between Oak and Durston that would allow for a four-lane road AND a significant buffer between the road and those that live on this corridor.